GSA/challenges-and-prizes/_challenges/1075-An-Inclusive-Talent-Pipeline-for-American-Businesses.md

 <ul>
 <li>Phase 1, beginning in Fall of 2019, seeks proposals from competitors who aim to innovate and tailor the pipeline models to include individuals with IDD.</li>
 <li>Phase 2, beginning in Spring of 2020, participants will be asked to conduct small scale feasibility testing on the selected workforce pipeline models.&nbsp; Teams will convene in Washington, D.C. to propose their ideas to a panel of judges who will help select winners.&nbsp; Judges will have expertise in increasing access into the labor force for people with disabilities.</li>
-<li>Phase 3, beginning in Summer 2020, will examine the long-term sustainability and the Grand Prize winner will be announced in October of 2020.&nbsp;&nbsp;</li>
+<li>Phase 3, beginning in Summer 2020, will examine the replicability, scalability, and long-term sustainability.
+Teams will again convene in Washington, DC, and the Grand Prize winner will be announced in October of 2020..&nbsp;&nbsp;</li>
 </ul>
 <p>ACL is looking for innovative workforce pipelines that:</p>
 <ul>